chaoss/grimoirelab-hatstall/docs/README.md

 * Hatstall doesn't run any data update in the rest of [Grimoirelab](http://grimoirelab.github.io) infrastructure.
 Its aim is only to manage data in configured SortingHat database.
 * It works well with *small* databases (up to 5K indentities).
 From there, you might notice lags requesting data, because it doesn't implement any pagination on data requests.
 In some parts of the process, it requests all the identities in the database.
-* I consider myself a *Python newbie*, so don't expect high quality code here :wink:
+* This project is on its early days, so don't expect high quality code here, yet :wink:

 ## Understanding SortingHat database